Sultan Ali Keshtmand: Chair of the Council of Ministers (1981–1990)

-In September 1987, the Kabul government sponsored a large convocation of Hazaras from various parts of the country and offered them autonomy.
-In his speech to the group, Keshtmand said that the government was going to set up several new provinces in the Hazarajat that would be administered by the local inhabitants.
+In September 1987, the PDPA government sponsored a large assembly of Hazaras from various parts of the country and offered them autonomy, as part of the wider attempt to limit the Tehran Eight's influence on the Hazara population during their rebellion.
+In his speech to the group, Keshtmand, a fellow Hazara, said that the government would set up several new provinces in Hazarajat that would be administered by the local inhabitants, thereby granting them autonomy, however the dire situation in the country due to the war prevented this, alongside other plans for federalism in Afghanistan.
+Additionally, the 'Centre for the Coordination of the Hazara Nationality' was created in 1989 to allow educated Hazaras to work in government and administrative roles.